balajialg/Datahub-Test-Repo/onboarding.md

 You can refer to the following templates catering to varied scenarios,

-**Issue Tracker:**
+**Raise Bugs:** If you found a bug in the workflow, Please use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml) to raise an issue.

-If you found a bug in the workflow, Please use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml) to raise an issue.
+**Share a New Enhancement:** If you envision a new feature/documentation that would help your existing workflow, please use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md) to submit a request.

-**New Enhancement:** If you envision a new feature/documentation that would help your existing workflow, please use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md) to submit a request.
+**Request Package Addition/Change:** If you want to install new packages in R/Python/Julia as part of your hub, please raise a request using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=datahub-package-addition---change-request.md&title=Request+python+package+X+for+class+Y).

-**Package Addition/Change request:** If you want to install new packages in R/Python/Julia as part of your hub, please raise a request using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X).
+**Request for RAM/CPU:** If you want to increase/decrease RAM for a specific hub then please use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X) to make the request.

-**Request for RAM:** If you want to increase/decrease RAM for a specific hub then please use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=datahub-package-addition---change-request.md&title=Request+python+package+X+for+class+Y) to make the request.
+**Request Admin Access:** If you want members of your teaching team to have admin access then please use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=admin_request.yml) to make this request.

 **Request to recover hub data:** If you want to request data stored as part of your hub instance, then please do use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=data_archival_request.yml) to raise a request